batect/batect/ROADMAP.md

 ### Features
 * automatically enable `--no-color` or `--simple-output` if console doesn't support it (use terminfo database rather than current detection system)
 * performance improvements
-  * prioritise running steps that lie on the critical path (eg. favour pulling image for leaf of dependency graph over creating container for task container)
   * print updates to the console asynchronously (they currently block whatever thread posts the event or is starting the step)
   * batch up printing updates to the console when using fancy output mode, rather than reprinting progress information on every event
 * `brew doctor` equivalent (`./batect doctor`? `lint`?)